SnapLogic/documentation/autosync/config-aws-s3-acct-as-data-source.md

 Create a new connection configuration or select from saved configurations.
 When available, the list of saved configurations includes:

 -   Connection configurations that you created in AutoSync.
--   Accounts that you or an Org admin created in the IIP.
-The list of saved Accounts does not include dynamic Accounts.
-It includes non-dynamic Accounts saved in:
+-   Accounts that you or an Org admin created in the IIP, including non-dynamic Accounts saved in:
     -   The global `shared` folder
     -   The `shared` folder, in the `SL-AutoSyncProjectSpace`
     -   Your AutoSync project, `~User~<username>_<snaplogic_org>`, in the `SL-AutoSync-ProjectSpace`